Cancer insurance: Scheduled Benefits Policy

 A scheduled benefit cancer policy usually has a long list of specific benefits that it will cover up to a certain amount.
 The benefit amounts in a single policy can vary wildly depending on what exactly the benefit is for.
 A policy will almost always cover hospital stays, standard cancer treatments, as well as transportation and lodging to and from an oncology specialist.

 For example, a scheduled benefit policy may offer a benefit of $20,000 for chemotherapy treatment, but a much smaller allowance for transportation to and from a specialist, as well as lodging for the patient and their family.

-A policy may also offer an up front cash benefit paid once a patient receives a positive diagnosis from a medical provider.
+A policy may also offer an upfront cash benefit paid once a patient receives a positive diagnosis from a medical provider.

-These policies can be offered as a part of a group plan through an employer, or you also have the option to purchase them individually through an agent or direct from the insurance company.
+These policies can be offered as a part of a group plan through an employer, or you also have the option to purchase them individually through an agent or directly from the insurance company.

 Lump Sum Policy

 A lump sum cancer policy, also commonly referred to as a cancer indemnity policy, will usually pay out a single amount upon a positive diagnosis.
 Most policies offered start at $5,000 in coverage and can go as high as $100,000 in coverage.

 These types of policies are generally available for adults of all ages and usually require very few medical questions in order to qualify.
-Most companies allow cancer survivors to enroll in a plan as long as they have been certified cancer free for between 5-10 years.
+Most companies allow cancer survivors to enroll in a plan as long as they have been certified cancer-free for between 5-10 years.

 In the United States, the benefits paid out in either a lump sum policy or scheduled benefits policy may not be taxable, depending on whether you or your employer paid for them, and whether they were paid for with pre-tax or post-tax dollars.